 - Rocket (bottle rockets, roman candles, etc.)

 - Have a pre-connected garden hose handy in case of fire.

 - Light one firework at a time and quickly move away.
-Coordinate lighting the items so that everyone in the group anticipates when they will be set off and is not surprised
+Coordinate lighting the items so that everyone in your group anticipates when they will be set off and is not surprised.

-- If an item fails to light keep everyone away from it for a number of minutes (sometimes a fuse malfunctions enough to slow the ignition time down, but it ignites seconds later)
+- If an item fails to light, keep bystanders away from it for several minutes.
+(Sometimes a fuse malfunctions enough to slow the ignition time down, but it ignites seconds later.)

-- If a firework malfunctions or lands somewhere where it is not supposed to, make sure someone with a water supply can get to it and put it ou
+- If a firework malfunctions, catches on fire, or lands somewhere it shouldn't, make sure someone with a water supply can get to it and put it out.

-- If someone's clothes catch fire, help them to stop, drop, and roll.
+- If someone's clothes catch on fire, help them to stop, drop and roll.
 Any burns should be treated with cool water and gauze.
 If the burn blisters, seek medical help.

 - Place discharged fireworks into a bucket of water overnight to make certain they do not re-ignite.
 Make sure there are no remaining sparks, embers or heated debris that could cause something to ignite later.

 - Clean up litter left behind from fireworks.

 For more information, please call the Fire Prevention Bureau: (702) 455-7316.